-IV.
-OTHER ACTIVITIES TO PROMOTE STUDENT WELLNESS.
+V. OTHER ACTIVITIES TO PROMOTE STUDENT WELLNESS.

 The District will endeavor to integrate wellness activities across the entire school setting, not just in the cafeteria or physical education and athletic facilities.
-In furtherance of this objective, each school in the District will participate in the try something new program with all students seven times each school year.
+In furtherance of this objective, each school in the District will have an event that promotes bike riding or walking each school year.

-v.
+VI.
 PROFESSIONAL LEARNING.